ahsenpehlivan/nekoren_discordbot/README.md

 ## nekoren #1361
-#### creating purpose of nekoren is improving my coding skills on python
+#### purpose of creation of nekoren is improving my coding skills with python